KenKundert/inform/README.rst

 sep = ' ':
    The join string, used when joining the unnamed arguments.

+template = None:
+   A template that if present interpolates the arguments to form the final message rather than simply joining the unnamed arguments with *sep*.
+The template is a string, and its *format* method is called with the unnamed and named arguments of the message passed as arguments.

+wrap = False:
+   Specifies whether message should be wrapped. *wrap* may be True, in which case the default width of 70 is used.
+Alternately, you may specify the desired width.
+The wrapping occurs on the final message after the arguments have been joined.

 scheme = *False*:
    Use to override the colorscheme when rendering the text.
 Choose from *None*,